 In 2007, as IBC’s growth began to outdistance the available meeting space, a vision work group was convoked to talk about IBC’s future.
 Not only did the group discuss the need for another pastoral staff member, but also the need for more meeting space for small groups.
 Children’s classes were having to meet in the kitchen, in the library, and in the pastors’ office.
 Many options were considered, especially the idea of portable buildings for classroom space.
 The project grew in seriousness and weight to the point that a team of people was called together to consider the details of what was needed and to investigate the possible building contractors and architects.
 Finally it was decided that using traditional construction, IBC would gain in space and quality, and the costs would not be much more than for portable modules.
 The bidding process was slow and cumbersome as the project took shape, but finally the architectural firm of Aliarq was chosen, working with Jaime Legido and Marta Romera, and construction company Ankarsa, with a projected cost of about 420,000€.
 Most of the money had been collected by the time the work began, lacking only about 100,000€, which was borrowed from the International Baptist Convention fund in the fall of 2013 (total costs reaching about 530,000€).
 Ground-breaking was done during the last week of June, 2013, and the work was officially finished by April, 2014, though the final inspection from city hall did not happen until Oct.
 9, 2014.
 The dedication of the new building took place on Dec.
 6, 2014 (Día de la Constitución in Spain), with a potluck luncheon, and a program that included a time of worship, testimonies regarding God’s provision, special prayers in several languages, and finally, a “human chain” all the way around the IBC buildings, with everyone singing the Doxology together and then “How Great Thou Art.”

-Today IBC serves as church home for people from over 50 nations who enjoy worshiping in English in a very international church with fellow Christians from other continents and denominations, with different ethnic backgrounds and a vast variety of personal and professional experience.
-The church relates to both the International Baptist Convention and the Spanish Baptist Convention (UEBE), cooperating for the purposes of missions and Christian education.
-Our goal continues to be to know Christ, to learn to be His Body together, and to make Him known, among internationals, among Spaniards, and among the nations.
+Today IBC serves as church home for people from over 40 nations who enjoy worshiping in English in a very international church with fellow Christians from other continents and denominations, with different ethnic backgrounds and a vast variety of personal and professional experience.
+The church relates to both the International Baptist Convention and the Spanish Baptist Convention (UEBE).
+Our goal continues to know Christ, to learn to be His Body together, and to make Him known, among internationals, among Spaniards, and among the nations.